-Following are prohibited in all residence areas and it is explained in the 2017-2018 License Agreement:
+Following are prohibited in all residence areas and it is explained in the 2018-2019 License Agreement:

 - Smoking in any residence area, as well as any campus grounds -students will be billed up to \$200 for cleaning/painting in a bedroom, and \$350 for a common area, should smoking occur in the living space. - Burning incense, candles, or any other open flame devices. - Cooking and cooking appliances (except a MicroFridge, coffee pot with auto shut-off feature, or hot pot) in residence hall areas.
 (This does not apply to apartments or kitchen suites in Outback). - High wattage electrical equipment (i.e., halogen lamps, sun lamps, air conditioners, etc.) unless approved though ODR. - Firearms, explosives, weapons, fireworks, swords, bb/pellet/paint/air guns, daggers, exacto knives, nunchakus, or other dangerous articles or substances injurious to person or property. - Flammable/combustible substances (Christmas trees, lighter fluid, propane, paper decorations, acetone, oil paints, paint thinner, flammable solvents, etc.). - Gasoline operated vehicles. - Smoke/Fog machines. - Tampering with or disabling fire equipment, fire alarms, or fire exit doors are a violation of law as well as College policy. - 5.
-Evacuation procedures for student housing may be found at https://www.purchase.edu/offices/environmental-health-and-safety/emergency-evacuation-procedures/ - 6.
+Evacuation procedures for student housing may be found on the website. - 6.
 Policies regarding fire safety education and training provided to students and employees